 I’m out at work, and I'm probably perceived as more gender nonconforming.
 I think most people also perceive me as smart, capable, sincere and hardworking.
 My boss is straight, older, rich and white.
 While bright and driven, he also sees life through the lens of those privileges.

 Coming from a background with an alcoholic father who often misremembered or denied events, this treatment by my boss presses all my buttons.
 It could be just a series of shitty offhand comments, but it sets me off.

 I'm not sure if I should just quit, or if the relationship is doomed.
 What if we don't get each other?

 What you’re experiencing is real.
 Your boss’s behavior is dismissive af.
 The translation of his comment is, “You’re crazy,” and that is gaslighting.
 Whether it is based on your queer presentation or not, you indeed have a challenge on your hands.

 You can’t officially call it discrimination without proof or a documented history of circumstantial evidence, but you absolutely can and should include your gut instincts as you make that determination.
 Most LGBTQ people have experienced enough bias in their lives to recognize it at some level.

 Another thing to take into account is how your boss treats others.
 Do they get the same gaslighting?
 Is it everyone, or certain people?
 Does he play favorites based on gender, ethnicity or other demographic factors?
-He wouldn’t be the first cis straight white man to call others crazy when intimidated by intelligence or are simply out-classed in the room.
+He wouldn’t be the first cis straight white man to call others crazy when they are intimidated by intelligence or when they are simply out-classed in the room.